 Cambridge is fortunate to have an Overdose Education and Naloxone Distribution (OEND) site.
-AIDS Action Committee's Access: Drug User Health Program, located in Central Square, offers a variety of services, including overdose response trainings for individuals who are likely to experience or witness an overdose.
+AIDS Action Committee's Access: Drug User Health Program, located in Central Square, offers a variety of services, including HIV/HCV/STI testing and overdose response trainings for individuals who are likely to experience or witness an overdose.
 Training includes how to prevent and recognize an opioid overdose, what to do if one occurs, the importance of calling 911, how to perform rescue breathing, and how to administer naloxone.